Electronics Recycling (E-scrap or E-waste)

 - > Electronic item appointments should be completed on your regular scheduled service day (same day as your trash day); however, some items may require additional handling and a return collection visit the following day.

-PLEASE NOTE: Service requests received on your scheduled collection day or received after 9 a.m. the day before your scheduled collection day will occur on the following service week.
+Appointment requests made after 9 a.m. the day before your regular collection day will occur the following week.